miso-lims/walkthroughs/_includes/libraries-qc.md

-There are three ways to indicate library quality in MISO: 1) Enter quantitative QC values under the _Library QC_ section; 2) The overall pre-sequencing quality flag _QC passed_; and 3) The post-sequencing quality control flag _Low quality library_.
+There are three ways to indicate library quality in MISO: 1) Enter quantitative QC values under the _Library QC_ section; 2) The overall pre-sequencing quality field _QC Status_; and 3) The post-sequencing quality control flag _Low quality library_.

 ## 4.1 Library QC